 2 ABOUT THIS POLICY

 This Policy explains what Personal Information we may collect or acquire about you, how we may use it, when we may disclose the information, and the steps we take to ensure that your Personal Information is kept secure when we conduct our clients’ research projects.
 We also explain your rights with respect to your Personal Information.
-RTI-HS defines Personal Information as any information that identifies you either directly, such as name, address, email address, telephone number, internet protocol (IP) address, geolocation, etc. or indirectly such as gender, race, ethnicity, or location that, when combined may identify you.
+RTI-HS defines Personal Information (also referred to as "personal data") as any information that identifies you either directly, such as name, address, email address, telephone number, internet protocol (IP) address, geolocation, etc. or indirectly such as gender, race, ethnicity, or location that, when combined with other data, may identify you.
 We may also infer your country of location from the IP address you have used to access our digital platforms.

 2.1 How to Contact Us About Your Personal Information or This Policy